 - Single Rider – No

 What is Soarin’ Around the World?

-Soarin’ is a flight based motion simulator. intended to simulate hang-gliding.
+Soarin’ is a flight-based motion simulator intended to simulate hang-gliding.
 However, this rather mundane explanation really doesn’t quite do the ride any justice.
 Soarin’s biggest problem is its packaging.
-However, you try and dress it up it comes across a bit dull.
-It’s all a bit sciency and nature documentary, which appeals to us, but not everyone and even so is still quite Educational.
+However you try and dress it up, it comes across as a bit dull.
+It’s all a bit science-y and nature documentary, which appeals to us, but not everyone, and even so is still quite Educational.
 No one comes to Disneyland for educational stuff!

 The ride is set in a fictional National Park, Grizzly Peak, and operates out of the Grizzly Peak Airport.
 The ride seats an impressive 87 people at one time loaded into 3 rows that are hoisted into the air and placed inside a Giant domed Video screen.
 It is all very impressive and completely belies the fairly modest marketing and branding of the ride.

 The Ride then Takes the riders around the world on an immersive and exciting flight taking in the best landmarks and natural wonders of the world.

 Originally the Ride was simply Soarin’ Above California.
 The ride took in key landmarks such as The Golden Gate Bridge, Napa Valley, Yosemite NP, USS John.
 C. Stennis, and finally Malibu, L.A., and Disneyland.

 This ride never made a lot of sense at the other Disney parks and needed an overhaul that it got when the ride became Soarin’ Around The World.
 This worked much better, as it never really made any sense in Florida to only fly over California.
 But at Disneyland California, it made perfect sense and we actually much preferred it.